zerynth/docs-v3/docs/reference/libs/stdlib/cbor.md

 ```python
 Tag(tag, value)
 ```
 Create a Tag instance.
-Tag instances have two attributes, :samp:`tag` and :samp:`value` that can be manually changed if needed.
+Tag instances have two attributes, `tag` and `value` that can be manually changed if needed.
-:samp:`tag` must be an integer while :samp:`value` can be any CBOR serializable python object.
+`tag` must be an integer while `value` can be any CBOR serializable python object.
 An instance of this class is returned during deserialization if a tag is found.